 Striped marlin will feast on squid, flying fish, small dorado, mackerel, bonito, and small tuna.
 Trolling ballyhoo or plastic teasers will eventually get one of these beauties into your spread.

 The typical diet for sailfish is squid, flying fish, mackerel, bonito, and small tuna and dorado.
 Occasionally bigger sailfish will take a live bonito, but without doubt setting a spread and trolling ballyhoo with plastic teasers is the tried and true method for putting up big release numbers.
 Once hooked up with the first sailfish, experienced captains will circle back around in an attempt to hook a second or third sailfish as they are often found feeding in large groups.
-Sailfish are so plentiful in Costa Rica and Guatemala that they have become a trophy for fly anglers as well.
+Sailfish are so plentiful in Costa Rica and Guatemala that many anglers visit Central America to fly fish for sailfish.

-Atlantic sailfish are very similar to their brethren on the Pacific in terms of feeding habits and fighting ability, but they do tend to be slightly smaller.
+Atlantic sailfish are very similar to their brethren on the Pacific in terms of feeding habits and fighting ability, but they do tend to be slightly smaller (60-80 lbs).
 The coloration of Atlantic sailfish also tends to be slightly brighter with more powder blue stripes along the side and a brighter dorsal fin while Pacific sailfish usually show more of a brown or bronze tint to them.
-Atlantic sailfish are also no where near as abundant as Pacific sailfish in Costa Rica, which is why all the major billfish tournaments here are located on the Pacific Coast.

 The rarest of the four marlin found in Central America, white marlin patrol the tropical Atlantic Ocean, Caribbean Sea, and even the Mediterranean.
 White marlin are also the smallest of the marlin found here as they rarely reach 200 lbs.
 They are unique in that their high dorsal fin, pectoral fins, and anal fins are all rounded and it tends to have more of a greenish color than the other marlins that are black, blue, and/or silver.
 White marlin can also showcase white stripes along their sides and have a noticeable lateral line.
 Prior to 2001 white marlin and roundscale spearfish were actually considered the same species, and it wasn’t until genetic testing by the Guy Harvey Research Institute that it was determined they were in fact two separate fish.
 With that discovery and declining numbers, white marlin were listed under the endangered species list in 2007.